wntrblm/nox/docs/config.rst

     def tests(session):
         ...

-Or, if you wanted to provide a set of sessions that are run by default:
+Or, if you wanted to provide a set of sessions that are run by default (this overrides the ``default=`` argument to sessions):

 .. code-block:: python